Updated – 30th September 2025

 - Recovery drill times

 Your competitive edge isn’t prevention.
 It’s proving you can absorb impact and restart faster than competitors.
-OEMs are auditing supply chain resilience, and manufacturers who can demonstrate measurable recovery readiness win contracts over those with only prevention on paper.
+OEMs are auditing supply chain resilience and manufacturers who can demonstrate measurable recovery readiness win contracts over those with only prevention on paper.

 The Jaguar Land Rover lesson isn’t about enterprise scale.
 It’s about recognising that your business runs on interconnected systems where the weakest link defines survival.
 Attackers don’t need your robots.
-They just need to snap one link in your chain.
+They need to snap one link in your chain.